-I hope we’ll keep this in mind the next time we’re experiencing the ups and downs (particularly the “downs”) of marriage.
+Keep this in mind the next time you’re experiencing the ups and downs (particularly the “downs”) of marriage.

-It might be good to ask God, “Is the an ebb or flow of marriage, we’re experiencing?”
-And if it is, ask Him to show you how to hang on and do what is right and what it takes to “ride it out” until you’re are able to get to a better place in the flow of life and marriage.
+It might be good to ask God, “Is this an ebb or flow of marriage or one of those ups and downs, we’re experiencing?”
+And if it is, ask Him to show you how to hang on so you’re able to do what it takes to “ride it out” until you can get to a better place in your married life.

 In our marriages, may we persevere, as God would have us, and FINISH WELL!